mmiller42/react-connect-context/README.md

 * You can select slices of the context value and map them to props that fit the component API
 * You can reference the props passed into the connected component when mapping the context value to props
 * You can customize the merging behavior to translate all props fed to the wrapped component

+See this Medium post: [Creating a configurable component library with React Context](https://medium.com/@mmiller42/creating-a-configurable-component-library-with-react-context-a940b5965a9b) to learn how to leverage this module to create a UI component library with shared configuration for the project using it.

 ## Getting Started